anders-bzn/brs-tester/docs/BRS Tester User's Manual.md

 ```

 ## 4.4 Test Vector Files
 Test Vector files are ASCII text and can be created and edited with any text editor.
 An individual Test Vector file is needed for each part number FlipChip, and possibly for different revisions of FlipChips with the same part number.
+The back of the FlipChip printed circuit board usually includes text that describes the FlipChip's function, the part number, and the printed circuit board revision level.
+For example "INVERTER R107E".
+This FlipChip is an inverter, the part number is "R107", the printed circuit board revision is "E".
+There may also be a serial number and an assembly revision stamped onto the back of the plastic handle.
+For example "425 J".
+The "J" is the FlipChip assembly revision.
+If possible you should use a Test Vector file that matches the Assembly revision, or at least the printed circuit board revision.

+Test Vector files contain several types of lines that are described below.

+Note: Comment lines begin with “#”, and blank lines will be ignored.

+### 4.4.1 Config Line
-The Test Vector file contains several types of lines.
-Comment lines begin with “#”, and blank lines will be ignored.
-Config lines define the purpose of each pin on the FlipChip under test.
-Each pin in a config must be defined as one of the following:
+The config line define the purpose of each pin on the FlipChip under test.
+A single-width FlipChip uses the "A" connector.
+The "B" connector pins on a single-width FlipChip should be defined a "-", not uesd.
+Each pin in a config line must be defined as one of the following:
 ```
 'p' - power pin, do nothing
 'i' - input pin on FlipChip under test